Snakes in the woods

-Once I pulled the one shown on the left (Wiki photo by David Raju) from my satchel, to the initial shock of my father.
+Once I pulled the one shown in this Wiki photo by David Raju from my satchel, to the initial shock of my father.
 It looked like a krait, but was simply a harmless mimic, a snake that protects itself by pretending to be a highly venomous creature.
 My father praised me for my reliably identifying Lycodon aulicus, the Indian Wolf Snake, and recognising its Batesian mimicry.
-Yes, I had learned what that is from a dishonest German lepidopterist.
+Yes, I learned what that is from a dishonest German lepidopterist.
 You can read the sad story here.

 I started walking back home, genuinely frightened.
 The hand was swelling and hurt like the devil.
 I began to feel faint and soon had to sit down.
 Then I became semi unconscious, lying on the ground, thinking “Okay, so that was it?!”
 A short life.
 But after an hour or two the clouds in my mind slowly dissipated and I was able to get up and walk back to the Stein’s house.

 Naturally I told nobody what had happened — young boys, me specifically, tend to do that.
 There were some problems, though.
 I started bleeding.
 I could not brush my teeth, as the gums would bleed profusely; my eyes were blood-shot, and there was blood in all excretions.
 Such an insidious little snake!
 I had received a pair of sun glasses from my uncle Paul, and now wore them all the time.
 People found that “cute” — in reality I was hiding the deep red eyeballs.
 Fortunately the symptoms started to disappear, and in a few days I was back to normal.